-Q: The rules state that the project must be completed between January 1, 2014 and Dec.
-31, 2014.
+Q: The rules state that the project must be completed between a certain time frame.
 Is that completion of the design, or construction?

 A: The completion date refers to the construction completion date of the project, or, if the project was built in distinct phases, the completion date of the phase you are submitting.

 Q: Is there a rule about when a project’s construction started?